csomgyula/csomgyula.github.io/Bertrand_Chebyshev_theorem.md

-# Simple proof of the Bertrand postulate aka Bertrand-Chebyshev theorem
+# Bertrand postulate aka Bertrand-Chebyshev theorem

 The theorem states that for every n, where $p_k$ is the $k$-th prime: